 SpinetiX vs Raspberry Pi sounds like a David vs Goliath comparison, but it's really apples vs oranges.
-Raspberry Pi is a $50 single-board computer designed for education and prototyping.
-SpinetiX is a $500+ enterprise media player designed for 24/7 commercial operation.
-The hardware cost difference is obvious.
+Raspberry Pi is a single-board computer designed for education and prototyping.
+SpinetiX is a purpose-built enterprise media player designed for 24/7 commercial operation.
+The hardware entry price difference is obvious.
 The total cost difference often isn't — and it usually favours SpinetiX for any serious deployment.

 Comparison